tylerengalla/stock-analysis/README.md

 ![](/VBA_Challenge_2017.png)

-In 2018 - Daqo tripled it's Total Daily Volume and yielded a negative return of -62.6%.
+In 2018 - Daqo (DQ) tripled it's Total Daily Volume and yielded a negative return of -62.6%.
 Noticeably though, all but two of the stocks yielded negative returns meaning the industry as a whole is on a downward trend as compared to the previous year where only 1 stock yielded negative returns.
 This could be a good time to buy.

 ![](/Stock_Performance_2018.png)